-If the family decides that the student is temporarily absent, income of that student will be included in total household income, the student will be included on the lease and the student will not be included for determination of voucher size.
-If applicable, the voucher size will be decreased effective with the recertification or move, whichever comes first.
+If the family decides that the student is temporarily absent, income of the student will be included in total household income, the student will be included on the lease and the student will not be included for determination of voucher size.
+If applicable, the voucher size will be decreased effective either three (3) months after the certification effective date, or with the next recertification or move, whichever comes first.